cacophony-wj/LeS/README.md

 # Choosing your Profile

+The profile is set to "Servitium" by default.
+This is the extremely kinky build but is selected by default as a way to build all outfits available.
+If you wish to play with bondage and creature support, leave this dropdown alona and follow the steps at [Crafting the Female Bodies] below.

-The profile is set to "Licentia et Servitium" by default.
-This is intended mostly for plain vanilla dialog sex.
+The main profile is "Licentia et Servitium" and it is mainly based around consensual dialog sex.
 It is also intended to be played in third person with a controller.
-If you wish to do this you will have to delete "ControlMap_custom.txt" from your _Skyrim_ directory and download [Antimicro](https://github.com/AntiMicro/antimicro/releases/download/2.23/antimicro-2.23-win32.msi).
+If you wish to use the controller as intended you will have to delete "ControlMap_custom.txt" from your _Skyrim_ directory and download [Antimicro](https://github.com/AntiMicro/antimicro/releases/download/2.23/antimicro-2.23-win32.msi).
 Set your left stick to _WASD._ Otherwise you can't move.
 If you don't like this disable my controller options.
 You can do this by unchecking everything under _Controllers_ in the left pane.
 This profile is the one I hope to make a playthrough on so it's set the way I like it.

 "Servitium" is the alternative.
 This is intended for submissive females who are into bondage, vampires, werewolves, and incomplete buggy mods.
 The camera and controls are plain Skyrim and there's no _CGO_ because it fucks with shit.
 You can still use _TK Dodge_ which is a poor choice.
 I don't plan on troubleshooting this profile very much because it's obviously not ready for primetime.
 Feel free to submit an issue to Github and I'll try to look at it if I think there's a chance of fixing it (there probably isn't)